hereelabs/hereelabs/README.md

 ### hey gamer 👋

 ## welcome to hereelabs.
 I don't have much to share here, but it'll grow.
-Practicing a bit of PHP and LUA, but im a **very very** beginner developer.
+Every single repository on my github account that is created by me PROBABLY SUCKS!!!